Learning Photometric Feature Transform for Free-form Object Scan: Feature Transform Network

 The training data are synthetically generated using 15 pre-captured objects (\figref{fig:dataset}) and captured scanning motions.
 Each object consists of a 3D mesh along with texture maps of GGX BRDF parameters.
 25 scanning processes are recorded, each of which consists of 2,000 consecutive camera poses.
 We compute the relative motion of every 5 views with respect to the center view, which will be processed to synthesize the camera motion for training a single group.
 Note that our approach is \emph{not tied} to the current data since it is entirely data-driven.

-The training/validation data are synthetically generated.
-We first randomly sample a point on a random object and two visible view directions based on the geometry normal.
-For each viewing direction, a camera position is randomly generated along the direction within a predefined range of valid distance (16-65cm).
-Then, for each view, a foreground pixel is randomly selected as the projected position of the point.
-With the projected pixel and the point position, a camera pose is initialized, and we randomly rotate it around the view direction.
-Next, two groups of pre-captured continuous scanning motions are randomly picked as the camera poses for all 10 images in the groups.
-Finally, we prepare the lumitexels for all pixels in related patches, whose center is the projected pixel, in order to synthesize images measurements.
-We split all data into the training/validation set with a ratio of 8:2.
+Specifically, the synthetic data for a group are generated as follows.
+We first synthesize the center view.
+To do so, we randomly sample a 3D point on a random object~(\figref{fig:dataset}) and a visible view direction based on its geometry normal.
+For the viewing direction, a camera position is randomly generated along the direction within a predefined range of valid distance (16-65cm in our experiments).
+Next, a random foreground pixel is selected as the projected position of the 3D point.
+With the projected pixel and the position of the 3D point, a camera pose is initialized, and then we randomly rotate it around the view direction.
+To produce other views in the group, we random select part of pre-captured continuous scanning motions, and use the relative tranforms between frames to synthesize all other 4 views.
+Finally, we compute the lumitexels for all pixels in the patch of each view, whose center is the projected pixel, by ray-tracing to the object surface and simulating the light reflections with the associated BRDF parameters, according to~\eqref{eq:lumi}.
+The patches of lumitexels will be used to synthesize images measurements~(\sec{sec:encoder}).
+Please also refer to~\cite{Kang_2021_ICCV} for descriptions on a similar process.